-The new procedure applies to legal proceedings brought by an employee or independent contractor to recover an amount required to be paid under an award or order of the Commission.
+The new procedure applies to legal proceedings brought by an employee to recover an amount that the employer is required to make by an award or order of the Commission.
 Section 179 of the Principal Act already allows an employee to sue for such a debt in any court of competent jurisdiction.